-This leader in waiting speech also reminded us of Mr Osborne's fondness for slogans.
-It's true that we didn't hear the term, "hard-working families", in this speech.
-But we heard "the Northern powerhouse" and we did recognise…
+Then this leader in waiting speech also reminded us of Mr Osborne's fondness for slogans.
+And, while it's true that we didn't hear the term, "hard-working families", in this speech.
+We definitely heard "the Northern powerhouse" and we did recognise…

 Britain is working again.